batanus/DMScrollBar/README.md

 DMScrollBar is best in class customizable ScrollBar for ScrollView.
 It has:
 - Showing info label when user interaction with ScrollBar is started
-- Decelerating & Bounce mechanism
+- Decelerating, Bounce & Rubber band mechanisms
 - Super customizable configuration
 - Different states for active / inactive states
 - Haptic feedback on interaction start / end and when info label changes on specified offset